NathanBland/Chronicle/README.md

 `$ git init`

-which should result in something like
+which will result in something like

 `$ Initialized empty Git repository in /home/nathan/Projects/node/chronicle/.git/`